richelbilderbeek/paper_critical_ai/docs/dialogue/dialogue.md

 Ask the AI:

-    The `fishID` column denotes the ID of a fish.
+    The 'fishID' column denotes the ID of a fish.
     Each fish has a unique ID.
     Could you give me the ID of the first fish in the dataset?